Explicit 27: Eye of the Tiger - Survivor

 22:03

-really say about it.
-It has that cheesy 80s getting pumped up for some sort of task, and
+It has that cheesy 80s getting pumped up for some sort of task.

 22:12

-it does the job.
-That's the highest praise I'm gonna give it.
+That's the highest praise I'm going to give it.

 22:14